-Technology has brought about a lot of wonderful new innovations and technology that make our lives so much simpler.
+Technology has brought about a lot of wonderful new innovations that make our lives much simpler.
 However, one innovation that is not so welcome is the digitization of criminal records.
 In the past, it was rare that an employer would go through the hassle of tracking down your criminal record.
 Now, all they have to do is look online and they can find everything they need to know in minutes.
 If your crime happened a long time ago and you are now a completely different person, wouldn’t it be great to get your record wiped clean?
 You are in luck because a talented attorney can completely expunge your record, removing past crimes.
 To schedule a free consultation, give us a call.

 Should I Expunge My Record?